-- Run full loads of dishes in the dishwasher, use air dry option.
+- Run full loads of dishes in the dishwasher, use the air-dry option.

-- Run full loads of laundry; wash in cold water when possible and minimize use of a clothes dryer by not over drying and cleaning lint trap after every load; use a drying rack.
+- Run full loads of laundry; wash in cold water when possible and minimize the use of a clothes dryer by not over-drying and cleaning the lint trap after every load; use a drying rack.

 - Cook with crockpots and microwaves.